nixprime/cpsm/README.md

   common switching between files is)

-- with as little latency as possible (to support scaling to very large, and especially very deeply nested, code bases with very long pathnames).
+- with as little latency as possible (to support scaling to very large, and especially very deeply nested, code bases with very long pathnames)

 See the "Performance" section below for both search quality and time comparisons to other matchers.